 Mature, skilled risk owners understand and leverage various risk identification tools, such as:

 - Looking at lessons learned from past projects

 - Brainstorming risks with IT managers

 Skilled risk owners proactively define risk response plans.
 These risk owners invest time in mitigating risks early and preparing their contingency and fallback plans.
 They proactively take steps to reduce the probability and impact of risks.

 The Need for Risk Action Owners

 For large projects, it would be difficult for a single risk owner to execute numerous risk response plans simultaneously.
 This is where the risk action owners come into play.
 Risk owners define the risk response plans.
-The action owners execute the response plans when the risks occur.
+The action owners monitor the assigned risks and execute the response plans when the risks occur

-As the risk action owners execute the plans, the risk owner oversees the risk responses.
-The risk owner ensures that the risk action owner has the required resources.
-They evaluate the effectiveness of individual responses as well as the aggregate IT response.
+As the risk action owners execute the plans, the risk owner oversees the effectiveness of the risk responses.
+If the desired results are not being obtained, the risk owner works with the risk action owner to refine the response plans and ensures the necessary resources are provided.